timsta95/filter-and-copy/README.md

 **A simple script for filtering file names by patterns and copying filtered files to a new directory**<br/>

-Patterns to be matched are supposed to be separated by a single space, e.g. CM GM (which will filter files that contain "CM" or "GM").
+Patterns to be matched are supposed to be separated by a single space, e.g. foo bar (which will filter files that contain "foo" or "bar").
 Separate file extensions accordingly.